Diegolotr99/7thArt/README.md

 App interacting with TheMovieDB api.

-Using Clean Architecture, Dependency Injection, Tests
+Using Clean Architecture, Dependency Injection with Koin, Tests